tencentyun/intlcloud-documents/product/计算/无服务器云函数/联系我们_intl.md

-## Hotline
+## Customer Service Number
-If you have any questions when using Tencent Cloud products, please contact our customer service for assistance.
+If you have any questions using Tencent Cloud products, feel free to contact our customer service.
 - Hong Kong (China) +852 800-964-163 (Toll Free)
 - United States +1 888-652-2736 (Toll Free)
 - Others +86 4009-100-100